gwen-lg/zspell/README.md

 etc.).
 This library also has the goal of being usable via WASM.
 Full Unicode support is baked in.

-The library side has a stabalized checker, but the suggestion API is not yet finalized.
-The CLI is usable but not yet considered stabalized.
+The library side has a stabilized checker, but the suggestion API is not yet finalized.
+The CLI is usable but not yet considered stabilized.
 See [Feature Status](#feature-status) for more information on what is available.

 Here are some useful quick links: